The impact of feedback on the evolution of gas density profiles from galaxies to clusters: a universal fitting formula from the Simba suite of simulations: Gas density profiles

 These results can be more easily interpreted by noting that, for a fixed halo mass, the normalisation of the gas density profile is proportional to the gas mass fraction within the virial radius.
 Thus, the larger $\log A_0$ in the No-AGN run is explained by the larger amount of gas available following quenching due to stellar feedback.
 Likewise, the suppression of the normalisation in runs containing at least AGN-jet feedback reflects the lower gas mass fraction resulting from the outward displacement of gas.
 Analysing the mass dependence of the normalisation for a single run is somewhat less straightforward, since the proportionality between the gas mass fraction and the normalisation of the gas density profile at $z=0$ is not exact, but rather modulated by the mass-dependent present-day slope of the profile.
 But we verified that once this extra dependence is disentangled, then the trends observed in the upper panel of Figure~\ref{fig:logA_vs_M} are consistent with the gas mass fraction of haloes studied in previous work with the \simba\ suite \citep{Sorini_2022}.

 We caution that the estimates of $\log A$ are not well converged with respect to mass resolution.
-The Simba-HighRes run predicts a systematically higher $\log A$ by a factor of $\sim 1.6$, over most of the halo mass range consider (see Appendix~\ref{app:convergence}).
+The Simba-HighRes run predicts a systematically higher $\log A$ by a factor of $\sim 1.6$, mostly for $M_{\rm 200c} \lesssim 10^{12.3} \Msun$ (see Appendix~\ref{app:convergence}).
 One may then need to rescale the results for the present-day normalisation before comparing them with observations or other models.
+Such rescaling would also apply to the gas mass fraction derived from the normalisation parameter of the gas density profile.
+The poor convergence reflects the resolution-dependence of the outflows introduced in the different feedback prescriptions, the parameters of which are not re-tuned for every run in the suite of simulations (see Appendix~\ref{app:convergence} for further details).

 In the lower panel, we see that the power-law index $\alpha$ is negative for all runs without AGN-jet feedback in the entire mass range considered.
 This means that the normalisation of the gas density profile increases with time, suggesting that the action of feedback (where present) is not strong enough to effectively push gas towards the outskirts of the halo, or is sub-dominant with respect to gas accretion onto the halo.
 On the contrary, in the mass range $10^{11.5} \, \mathrm{M}_{\odot} < M_{\rm 200c} < 10^{13.5} \Msun$, the activation of AGN-driven jets inverts this trend, underscoring the power of this feedback mode at evacuating haloes of a significant fraction of their gas over time. this is again consistent with previous results \citep{Sorini_2022}.
 Thus, measuring the normalisation of the gas density profile can potentially tightly constrain AGN-jet feedback in the mass range $10^{11.5} \, \mathrm{M}_{\odot} \lesssim M_{\rm 200c} \lesssim 10^{13.5} \Msun$.